Şehzade Ibrahim Tevfik: Personal life

 His second wife was Tesrid Hanım.
 She was born on 10 September 1874 in Poti, Abkhazia.
 Her father was either named Ömer Bey, or Mehmed Bey.
 She was the sister of Emsalinur Kadın, wife of Sultan Abdul Hamid II.
 They married on 12 March 1894 in the Yıldız Palace.
 In 1895, she gave birth to Fatma Zehra Sultan.
 She died on 1945 in Beşiktaş, Istanbul.

 His third wife was Emine Hanım.
 She was born on 28 October 1890 in Adapazarı, Istanbul.
 They married on 5 May 1911 in the Ortaköy Palace.
 In 1912, she gave birth to Rabia Nilüfer Sultan, followed by Ayşe Masume Fethiye Sultan in 1916.
 They divorced on 23 April 1916.
 Following the divorce, Emine and her daughters first settled with Sultan Mehmed VI, and later with Caliph Abdulmejid II.
 She died on 14 February 1953 in Beşiktaş, Istanbul.

 His fourth wife was Hatice Şadiye Hanım.
 She was born on 1 April 1898 in Kabataş, Istanbul.
 She was the daughter of Çürüksulu Süleyman Bahri Pasha Tavdgiridze and Hatice Hanım.
 They married on 27 March 1919 in the Beşiktaş Palace.
 In 1920, she gave birth to Şehzade Burhaneddin Cem, followed by Şehzade Bayezid Osman in 1924.
 They divorced in 1930.
 Following her divorce, Şadiye met American businessman William Thallon Daus in Paris.
 They married in 1932, and had two sons, Rudolph Halouk and Bahri Lawrence.
 She died on 9 August 1986.

 His fifth wife was Hayriye Hanım.
 She was born in 1914.
 She was a Bosnian.
 They married in 1927.
-In 1928, she gave birth to Fevziye Sultan.
+In 1928, she gave birth to a daughter, Fevziye Sultan.
 In 1930, she entrusted her daughter to Şehzade Ömer Faruk and Sabiha Sultan, and went to live in with another relative.
 In 1931, after Tevfik's death, she came back to Nice, took her daughter, and went first to Paris, and then to Egypt, where she married a Tatar by the name of Seyfulin Bey, who brought up Fevziye as if she were his own daughter.
 She died on 4 August 2001 in Paris, France, and was buried in Muslim cemetery in Thiais, Val-de-Marne, France.